seatsio/seatsio-angular/projects/seatsio-angular/README.md

 # seatsio-angular, the official Seats.io Angular wrapper

-Angular 7 or higher wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
+Angular wrapper for rendering [Seats.io](https://www.seats.io) seating charts.
 Brought to you by the Seats.io team.

+The minimum Angular version is the [current lowest LTS version](https://angular.io/guide/releases#support-policy-and-schedule) (currently: 11.0.0).
+Lower versions may work, but are not officially supported.

 # Installation